 Various cases have often been reported in the media.
 Recently The International Business Times India was caught again falsely inflating their views.
 Thus, there must be a considerable benefit if a branch of a reputable publication is willing to risk its brand credibility for the sake of invalid traffic.
 Furthermore, this risk was taken more than once.
 Bearing in mind, that brand credibility is the lifeblood of news-outlets.
 Additionally to this, numerous platforms that service web ads have policies against this, such as Google Ad-sense, and your publisher account can get banned for such activity, such as invalid traffic.

 On the mobile ad fraud front, there too is much to gain.
 SIVT is generated in order to imitate genuine installs and post-install actions.
 This, of course, all leads to fraudulently generated revenue for the fraudster is successful.
 Some of the most common forms of mobile ad fraud are click spamming, click injection, SDK spoofing, bots, and emulators and incent abuse.
 According to our recent reports, approximately 30% of mobile ad traffic is fraudulent.

 Final Thoughts on Invalid Traffic

 Like us, I’m sure you’d like only valid traffic to be affecting your business KPIs.
-If you’d like to be confident in this, you can sign up for a free 2-week trial.
+If you’d like to be confident in this, you can sign up for a quick call or a free 2-week trial.
 Test out Interceptd’s capability of identifying and blocking fraudulent invalid traffic in real-time.
 The solution might actually be surprisingly easy.